Exhibition Opening: Tuesday, July 2, 2019

 The New Bedford Whaling Museum stewards one of the most important maritime Dutch and Flemish paintings and prints collection outside of the Netherlands.
 Evidenced in the works highlighted in this exhibition (from c.
 1595 through the 19th century) is how the climate of the time, deemed the “Little Ice Age,” perfectly coincided with one of the most culturally and economically lucrative eras in Dutch history, the “Dutch Golden Age.”
-This exhibition will explore the Collection through the lenses of wind, climate, and the sea as the drivers behind a uniquely Dutch national identity.
+This exhibition explores the Collection through the lenses of wind, climate, and the sea as the drivers behind a uniquely Dutch national identity.

 Co-curated by Dr. Christina Connett Brophy, The Douglas and Cynthia Crocker Endowed Chair for the Chief Curator, and Dr. Roger Mandle, Co-Founder of Design Art Technology Massachusetts (DATMA), Former Deputy Director and Chief Curator of the National Gallery of Art, and former President of the Rhode Island School of Design